 If you work for a business that relies on shipping goods across the country to loyal customers, chances are you need to focus your time and efforts on a top-notch product and pleasant user experience, not the multifaceted realm of freight shipping.
 An ideal freight provider would likely bring expertise in LTL and truckload shipping, quality customer service, easy access reporting and overall reliability.

 However, sifting through website after website of freight carriers looking for qualities and options to meet your needs can be exhausting and could ultimately negatively impact your bottom line.
 That's where third-party logistics (3PL) providers could be of some assistance.

-Let's take a look at some of the most common freight shipping challenges that businesses face and how a 3PL like Freightquote could be the answer your company has been looking for.
+Let's take a look at some of the most common freight shipping challenges that businesses face and how a 3PL like Freightquote by C.H.
+Robinson could be the answer your company has been looking for.

 Cutting unnecessary costs is one of the first steps to take when elevating your company's bottom line.
 Adopting the wrong shipping option could be a very costly mistake.

 A reliable 3PL works to optimize the customer's freight shipping, which could unlock unrealized freight savings.
 3PLs often begin the cost-saving process by conducting a freight spend analysis, which consists of gathering the customer's past freight invoices, analyzing costs and lanes, and evaluating them against their own network of carriers and pricing.

 Once these key elements are gathered, a customized report is generated to outline possible savings.

 When loading your goods for a shipment, you should have peace of mind.
 This includes knowing you are protected even in the unfortunate event that a shipment is lost or damaged.